-English bass-baritone Callum Thorpe makes his Royal Opera debut in the 2014/15 Season singing Pluto (Orfeo) at the Roundhouse.
+English bass-baritone Callum Thorpe made his Royal Opera debut in 2015 as Pluto (Orfeo) at the Roundhouse.

 Thorpe sang as a chorister at Coventry Cathedral.
 He obtained a PhD in immunology at Imperial College London before studying singing at the Royal Academy of Music.
 He sings regularly with Les Arts Florissants, his engagements including The Fairy Queen under William Christie on tour in Paris, Caen and New York, The Indian Queen under Paul Agnew, the international concert series Le Jardin de Monsieur Lully, Phobétor (Atys), Pluto (La Descente d’Orphée aux enfers) and Adonis (Venus and Adonis).
 Other operatic engagements include Masetto (Don Giovanni) for Glyndebourne on Tour, Garsington Opera and at the Birgitta Festival, Loudspeaker (Der Kaiser von Atlantis) for English Touring Opera, Pluto for Silent Opera, Third Fate (Hippolyte et Aricie) for Glyndebourne Festival, Billy Jackrabbit (La fanciulla del West) for Opera North and Noye (Noye’s Fludde) at the Two Moors Festival.